Momentum Calculator

 Can an object have high momentum but low kinetic energy?

-Yes, a very massive object (like a ship) moving very slowly has high momentum but relatively low kinetic energy compared to a fast bullet.
+Yes, a massive object moving slowly (like a ship) has high momentum but low kinetic energy.